 In addition, EGHD recommends that lessons learned for licencing and endorsement for multiple aerodromes should be studied.

 Licencing arrangements for more than one aerodrome: Licencing arrangements for more than one aerodrome needs to be addressed.
-Lessons can be learned from area control where one controller has ratings for many sectors.
-However, the orientation of the different aerodromes can differ seriously.
-A direct one-to-one comparison is not possible.
-Furthermore, care should be taken in drawing analogies between differing types of operation (for example, ADC-runway controller, ADC/APP) as situational awareness for tower control has different complexities to area control.
+EGHD recommend that the current approach of one unit endorsement for each aerodrome is maintained.